Just as I am often asked, “What is healthy eating?” I am also questioned, “How do I know what a healthy body weight is for me?”

 Photo by Viktor Hanecek

-The focus is on enjoying a healthy, fulfilling life, not on weight.
+The focus of the Eating for You approach is on enjoying a healthy, fulfilling life, not on weight.

 When you are living a healthy life, your ideal body weight just happens as the natural outcome.
 Conversely, when the focus is on body weight alone, life often becomes miserable.